 Are you a WordPress plugin author, and does your plugin handle user data in any way?
 Then this for you…

-We aim to give plugin developers a simple solution to GDPR validate their plugin, and offer Website Administrators the overview and tools to handle the administrative tasks involved with being GDPR compliant.
+We aim to provide plugin developers with a simple solution to GDPR validate their plugin and offer Website Administrators the overview and tools to handle the administrative tasks involved with being GDPR compliant.

 For plugin developers

 Our solution is being implemented into WordPress Core as a set of hook and filters, and offer a way for you to point to where personal data is handled and stored by your plugin.

 Using the WordPress GDPR hooks and filters, will allow you to easily help WordPress identify and handle any Personal Identifiable Information handled within a WordPress install comprised of multiple plugins.

 This way, we can offer a centralized set of tools within WordPress.